haggen/wow/Focus/README.md

-# Reposition
+# Focus

 > Bring your character's frame as well your target's frame to closer to the center of the screen.

 ## Usage

-Simply move the add-on directory `Reposition` into `World of Warcraft\Interface\AddOns` before launching the game.
+Simply move the add-on directory `Focus` into `World of Warcraft\Interface\AddOns` before launching the game.
 Nothing else to do or configure.

 ## License